Psalms For Life

 as I begin each day anew

-laying my case out before you
+laying out my case before you

-waiting for your response.
+and awaiting your response.

-You’re not a god who delights in evil
+4 Because you’re not a god who delights in evil

 The debauched can’t stand in your presence—